eaobservatory/hedwig/doc/review/invitation.rst

-Accepting an Invitation to Review a Proposal
+Receiving an Invitation to Review a Proposal
 ============================================

-The process of accepting an invitation to review a proposal is very similar to that for
+The process of receiving an invitation to review a proposal is very similar to that for
-:doc:`accepting a proposal membership invitation <../user/invitation>`.
+:doc:`receiving a proposal membership invitation <../user/invitation>`.
 Please note that this process does not apply if you were invited to review a proposal using your existing account
 --- in that case you will be able to access the proposal and